NATIONAL FOOD BANK DAY

 Hunger may be as close as your neighbor or your coworker in the next cubical.
 Bare cupboards and empty stomachs look just like yours and mine behind closed doors.

-Food banks across the country help some of the 42 million men, women and children who struggle with putting food on the table.
-The reasons range from illness to job loss and a general change in circumstances.
-Circumstances that can happen to anyone of us.
+Food banks across the country help some of the 42 million men, women, and children who struggle with putting food on the table.
+The reasons range from illness to job loss and a general change in circumstances – circumstances that can happen to anyone of us.

 For parents struggling to make ends meet, the ability to look their children in their eyes over a meal instead of into hungry eyes is a difference made by supporting food banks.
 Food banks fill the gap for those living on a meager budget.
 Many food banks offer educational opportunities that help people change their situation and begin anew.
 Often, those who have benefited from the programs return to volunteer and contribute to the very food bank that staved off hunger to do the same for others.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL FOOD BANK DAY

-Use #NationalFoodBankDay to give your local food bank a shout out and to share on social media.
+Use #NationalFoodBankDay to give your local food bank a shout-out and to share on social media.

-St. Mary’s Food Bank founded National Food Bank Day to recognize the outstanding contributions of food banks around the country and to commemorate the establishment of St. Mary’s Food Bank by its founder John ven Hengel in 1967.
+St. Mary’s Food Bank founded National Food Bank Day to recognize the outstanding contributions of food banks around the country and to commemorate the establishment of St. Mary’s Food Bank by its founder John van Hengel in 1967.
 John van Hengel came up with the idea of grocery rescue and food banking and the idea spread throughout the country making St. Mary’s Food Bank the very first in the world!
 In 2017, St. Mary’s celebrates its 50th anniversary!

+They distribute 250,000 meals on a daily basis through the efforts of dedicated staff, partner agencies, and volunteers.
 Their mission is to alleviate hunger through the gathering and distribution of food while encouraging self-sufficiency, collaboration, advocacy, and education.

 The Registrar at National Day Calendar proclaimed National Food Bank Day to be observed annually on the first Friday of September beginning in 2017.

-September 2, 2022
+2 September 2022

-September 1, 2023
+1 September 2023

-September 6, 2024
+6 September 2024

-September 5, 2025
+5 September 2025

-September 4, 2026
+4 September 2026

-September 3, 2027
+3 September 2027

-September 1, 2028
+1 September 2028

-September 7, 2029
+7 September 2029